-General Provisions.
+7. General Provisions.
+The parties hereto agree that no employment, agency, joint venture, partnership or fiduciary relationship shall be deemed to exist or arise between them with respect to the proposed Venture.

 This Agreement contains the entire agreement between the parties concerning the subject matter hereof.
 No amendment, modification or discharge of this letter agreement, and no waiver hereunder, shall be valid or binding unless set forth in writing and signed by each party.
 Any such waiver shall constitute a waiver only with respect to the specific matter described in such writing and shall in no way impair a party's rights in any other respect or at any other time.
 Each party also agrees that no failure or delay by a party in exercising any right, power or privilege under this Agreement will operate as a waiver thereof, nor will any single or partial exercise thereof preclude any other or further exercise thereof or the exercise of any right, power or privilege under this Agreement.

 This Agreement shall be governed by and construed in accordance with the laws of the State of New York, without giving effect to its conflict of laws principles or rules.
-In the event of any litigation arising hereunder, each party agrees to submit to the exclusive jurisdiction of courts of the State of New York and of the United States located in the City of New York.

 IN WITNESS WHEREOF, each of the parties hereto has executed or caused this Agreement to be executed by its duly authorized officers or representatives as of the date first above written.

 PHELPS DODGE CORPORATION